Introduction

 Understanding Trout Behavior Across Seasons

-Spring: aggressive post‑spawn feeding, active in shallow areas
+- Spring: Trout are aggressive post-spawn and actively feed in shallow areas.

-Winter: very slow metabolism, light bites, deep holds
+- Winter: With a very slow metabolism, trout exhibit light bites and stay in deep holds.

 Spring Lures for Trout